Komenpurity/Harry_Potter/README.md

 ## Description
 A NextJs application that displays harry potter characters with their details.

+## Setup and Installation

+* Clone the repository to your local machine.

+git clone git@github.com:Komenpurity/Harry_Potter.git

+* Run the application using

+npm run dev

 ## Deliverables

 * Display a list of Harry Potter characters in the card element on the